 Digital scholarship is a broad term referring to the use of technologies in the digital world for scholarly activities, like research, communication, and writing.
-For example, the sharing of scholarly information over social media or social networking like Twitter, Tumblr, Mendeley, or Zotero is part of digital scholarship, as is making scholarly materials available through institutional repositories (like D-Scholarship@Pitt) and using computational technologies and coding to conduct research processes, such as text mining.
+Some examples of digital scholarship would include the sharing of scholarly information over social media or social networking like Twitter, Tumblr, Mendeley, or Zotero; making scholarly materials available through institutional repositories (like D-Scholarship@Pitt); and using computational technologies and coding to conduct research processes, such as text mining.

 A comprehensive online directory of Open Access scientific and scholarly journals.
 The directory aims to increase the visibility and ease of use of Open Access journals, thereby promoting their increased usage and impact.
 (Source: Directory of Open Access Journals - http://www.doaj.org)